boredcactu/reading-notes/class-01.md

+# Introductory HTML, CSS and JavaScript

-# 3 ESSENTIAL PROGRAMMING LANGUAGES FOR EVERY WEB DEVELOPER:
+## 3 ESSENTIAL PROGRAMMING LANGUAGES FOR EVERY WEB DEVELOPER:
 Our world is changing

 With the constant introduction of new technology in today’s society, new careers and opportunities are always becoming available to those who are entering our workforce.
 As countless organizations and corporations are scrambling to adapt to the technological innovations of the twenty-first century, employees with the skills to fill and excel in these tech support positions are in increasingly high demand.
 At the forefront of this revolution is the growing pressure for businesses for develop a strong online presence.
 This drive has led to a powerful demand for employees who possess skills in web development and social media marketing.
 The power to build a webpage has become the power to find opportunity in today’s job market.